 So, in most cases, no significant application changes are required for either product.
 Keep in mind that certain MySQL features like the MyISAM storage engine are not available with Amazon Aurora.
 Migration to RDS can be performed using Percona XtraBackup.

-Although Amazon RDS uses SSDs to achieve better IO throughput for all its database services, Amazon claims that the Aurora is able to achieve a 5x performance boost than standard MySQL and provides reliability out of the box.
+Although Amazon RDS uses SSDs to achieve better IO throughput for all its database services, Amazon claims that the Aurora is able to achieve a 5x performance boost over standard MySQL and provides reliability out of the box.
 In general, Aurora seems to be faster, but not always.

-For example, due to the need to disable the InnoDB change buffer for Aurora (this is one of the keys for the distributed storage engine), and that updates to secondary indexes must be write through, there is a big performance penalty in workloads where heavy writes that update secondary indexes are performed.
+For example, due to the need to disable the InnoDB change buffer for Aurora (this is one of the keys for the distributed storage engine), and that updates to secondary indexes must be write-through, there is a big performance penalty in workloads where heavy writes that update secondary indexes are performed.
 This is because of the way MySQL relies on the change buffer to defer and merge secondary index updates.
 If your application performs a high rate of updates against tables with secondary indexes, Aurora performance may be poor.
 In any case, you should always keep in mind that performance depends on schema design.
-Before taking the decision to migrate, performance should be evaluated against an application specific workload.
+Before taking the decision to migrate, performance should be evaluated against an application-specific workload.
 Doing extensive benchmarks will be the subject of a future blog post.

 Talking about underlying storage, another important thing to take into consideration is that with Aurora there is no need for capacity planning.
 Aurora storage will automatically grow, from the minimum of 10 GB up to 64 TiB, in 10 GB increments, with no impact on database performance.
 The table size limit is only constrained by the size of the Aurora cluster volume, which has a maximum of 64 tebibytes (TiB).
 As a result, the maximum table size for a table in an Aurora database is 64 TiB.
 For RDS MySQL, the maximum provisioned storage limit constrains the size of a table to a maximum size of 16 TB when using InnoDB file-per-table tablespaces.